OrSason/Scripts/README.md

 2. Contain both alphabet and number.
 3. Include both the small and capital case letters.

-if one or more rules fail it will display the password in red color. and display which rule failed if none of them fail it will display the password in green color
+if one or more rules fail it will display the password in red color and display which rule failed. if none of them fails it will print the password in green color

 how to use?